HamadAljawder/Web3_Marketplace/README.md

 - Polygon Mumbai testnet.

 ### Setup
 Make sure you have some accounts on polygon testnet with some matic.
-The app will authenticate with your wallet.
+The app will authenticate with your Ethereum wallet.

+- Add the addresses of your accounts (that has some matic for gas fees) to [Purchase.js](/src/components/Purchase.js) to set up the control and controller accounts.

-1. Install dependecies `npm install`.
+1. Install dependencies `npm install`.
 2. Create an account on [Moralis](https://moralis.io/) (Free one will suffice) and create a dapp server.
 3. Take your Moralis Dapp ServerUrl and appID and paste them in [/src/index.js](/src/index.js)
-4. initiate app `npm start`.
+4. Initiate app `npm start`.

 #### Screenshots